-In 2001 the event moved Kenna Cartwright Park where, eventually after a few course modifications, a loop course was established to accomodate 18k-36k-54k distances.
+In 2001 the event moved Kenna Cartwright Park where, eventually after a few course modifications, a loop course was established to accommodate 18k-36k-54k distances.
 This course and the event distances remained unchanged between the years of 2007-2015.

 The START/FINISH is located at the primary upper entrance to Kenna Cartwright Park; ON HILLSIDE DRIVE; about 400m west of the intersection of The Trans Canada Hwy. & Copperhead Dr. Runners will head out onto onto the trail from the Start/Finish area in a clockwise direction for even years & counter-clockwise for odd years.

 50km @ 7:00am 25km @ 9:30am 14km @ 11:00am